 So 8-bits has effect, but not a big difference.
 Our accepted computer color system plan is 8-bits (called 24 bit color, 8-bits each of RGB).
 We all use 8-bits and find no problems.
 Yes, linear values might decode to come back one less than they went in.
 A difference of 1 down at 5 or 10 or 20 could possibly be a significant percentage at the low end (where it is very black, and our monitors can hardy show it anyway), but this is nothing at higher values.
 And this change of One is random, no pattern to it, don't count on the eye to help figure it out.
 The 8-bit "problem" is largely only about if the integer should have randomly rounded up instead of down.
 The computer can of course compute gamma conversions to any high precision desired, but the final act of storing a precise result value into an 8-bit file MAY expediently truncate it to be a value of maybe one less.
 It is the tiniest error, which depends on the decode procedure.

-It's just math, the formulas graph out the curves above.
+Gamma is just reversible math (shown at next page).
+The formulas graph out the gamma curve above.
 There's no mumbo-jumbo involved, and it's not rocket science.
 It is simply a reversible exponential function.
 Gamma is used to exactly offset CRT losses, to be able to correct and use a CRT display.
 Simple CPUs are not equipped for much math, so on a LCD display, a LUT chip (below) first simply decodes back with the exact reversed math operation to simply recover the same exact linear value we started with (leaving no change the eye could see).
 Decode uses exponent of 2.2 instead of reciprocal 1/2.2 for Encode, which is reversible math.
 It's like 8/4 = 2, and 4x2 is 8 again.
 Reversible math, we simply get the same value back.
 However there can be slight 8-bit rounding variations of gamma in between, which might change the value by a difference of one sometimes.
 A small error, but not really a big deal, virtually all of our images and video systems and printers are 8-bits.
 If 8-bits were not acceptable, we would be doing something else.